 Conference.
 The court must confer with the parties before closing argument and inform them of its proposed jury instructions and verdict forms.

 Record of Objections.
 Any objection to the court’s giving or failing to give any instruction or a portion of an instruction or a form of verdict must be made before the jury retires to consider its verdict.
 The objection must be on the record and distinctly state the matter to which the party objects and the grounds for the objection.
-If a party does not make a proper objection, appellate review is limited to a review for fundamental error only.
+If a party does not make a proper objection, appellate review may be limited.

 Source of the Instructions.
 The court must not inform the jury which instructions were requested by a particular party.